steve-martin-at-esure/hello_world/_tests/README.md

 ### Coverage
 The full scope of all automated behavior tests currently being executed can be found in the [BEHAVIOR_COVERAGE](BEHAVIOR_COVERAGE.md) file.

-### Scripts/Tools
+### Tools
-ADD DETAILS HERE ABOUT WHAT TOOLS ARE USED FOR THIS TYPE OF TEST
+ADD DETAILS HERE ON WHAT TOOLS WHERE USED TO BUILD AND EXECUTE THESE TESTS.

 ### Execution
 ```
-ADD DETAILS HERE ON HOW TO EXECUTE THIS TYPE OF TEST
+ADD DETAILS HERE ON HOW TO EXECUTE THIS TYPE OF TEST.
 ```

 ## Manual Testing

 ### Coverage
-ADD DETAILS HERE ON THE SCOPE AND COVERAGE OF THIS TYPE OF TEST
+ADD DETAILS HERE ON THE SCOPE AND COVERAGE OF THIS TYPE OF TEST.

 ### Applications
-ADD DETAILS HERE ABOUT WHAT TOOLS ARE USED FOR THIS TYPE OF TEST
+ADD DETAILS HERE ABOUT WHAT TOOLS ARE USED WITH THESE TESTS.

 ### Execution
-ADD DETAILS HERE ON HOW TO EXECUTE THIS TYPE OF TEST
+ADD DETAILS HERE ON HOW TO EXECUTE THESE TESTS.